Ashutosh-Tiwari/GlideSampleApp/README.md

-#GlideSampleApp

-The app demonstrates the use of Glide image processing library with Recycler view and coordinator layout.
-The master branch is not following any specific architecture pattern.
+#GlideMVVM - The app is same but consists modified version of code demonstrating the app structure in MVVM with data binding pattern